leangjia/blender_docs/trunk/blender_docs/manual/modeling/point_cloud.rst

 Editing
 =======

-Currently, not much can be done with Point Clouds; however, they can be :doc:`converted to/from meshes </scene_layout/object/editing/convert>`.
+Currently, not much can be done with point clouds; however, they can be :doc:`converted to/from meshes </scene_layout/object/editing/convert>`.